zvr/opensource-definition/README.rst

 Unfortunately, this indirect definition is not always convenient for legal documents.
+It should be noted that a *lot* of EULAs make reference to "Open Source software" without providing any definition.

-This repository collects different defintions of "Open Source Software" as found in various documents.
+This repository collects different defintions of "Open Source Software" as found in various legal documents.